Antelope Valley School District

 AP/English 12

-During the first few weeks of school, teachers will be focusing on these novels in class discussion; therefore, it is important that students are prepared.
+Students should take careful notes examining literary elements including, but not limited to themes, motifs, characters, setting, tone, and point of view.
+These are terms students should be conversant with as they enter the advanced level senior year classroom.
+During the first few weeks of school, teachers will be focusing on these novels during in-class discussions; therefore, it is important that students are prepared.
 As a culminating activity, students will write an analytical essay at their teacher’s direction.